 01 of 20

-A delightful spinach salad recipe, you will love the incredibly simple homemade apple vinaigrette.
+A delightful spinach salad with apple vinaigrette recipe, you will love the incredibly simple homemade apple vinaigrette.
 It can easily become your family's new favorite.

 The vinaigrette gets its inviting flavor from apple cider vinegar and a fresh apple, accented with onion and mustard.
 Drizzle this on a bed of fresh spinach, add your favorite toppings, and enjoy.